Almost anyone who wants to buy a home can, thanks to a variety of mortgage programs available for different types of borrowers.

 FHA Down Payments

-The down payment needs to come from an approved source, meaning that a lender needs to verify where the money came from.
-This can be from the borrower’s own cash reserves, or it can be from the sale of any investments they have.
+The down payment must come from an approved source, meaning a lender must verify where the money came from.
+Your downpayment can be from your cash reserves, either savings or checking, or from the sale of any investments you have.
+By saving consistently, you can have the necessary funds to fulfill this requirement.

 Alternatively, the down payment can come in the form of a gift from a relative or friend or even an employer or charitable organization.
 However, the funds need to be a true gift, and there cannot be any expectation of repayment.

-You cannot receive gifted funds from anyone who may have a financial interest in the property or in your mortgage loans, such as the builder, your real estate agent, or the property seller.
+You cannot receive gifted funds from anyone who may have a financial interest in the property or your mortgage loans, such as the builder, your real estate agent, or the property seller.
+However, there are plenty of ways to utilize this gift option effectively if you are close to having enough downpayment but don’t want to wait until you can save the rest.

 Along with the down payment, borrowers typically need to front closing costs when buying a home.
 These costs pay many of the costs involved in processing the loan, such as loan origination fees, appraisal fees, title searches, and more.

-Typically, closing costs amount to 3% to 6% on the purchase price of the home.
+Typically, closing costs amount to 3% to 6% of the home’s purchase price.
 With conventional mortgages, these costs need to be paid upfront.
-But with an FHA loan, many of these expenses can be rolled into the loan.
+But with an FHA loan, many of these expenses can be rolled into the loan, which means you have more flexibility to find a home that fits your budget.

 Private Mortgage Insurance

 Lastly, borrowers need to be aware of private mortgage insurance (PMI), which is an additional monthly fee required for borrowers putting less than 20% down.
-This helps to alleviate the risk a lender takes on when providing a mortgage with a low down payment.
+This insurance helps alleviate the risk a lender takes when providing a mortgage with a low down payment.

 Buy a Home and Build Wealth Now

-Even though there aren’t any set FHA loan income requirements, there are plenty of other requirements you’ll need to meet to qualify for this incredible program.
+Even though there aren’t any set FHA loan income requirements, you’ll need to meet plenty of other requirements to qualify for this incredible program.

-It’s designed to help those who can’t meet the requirements of conventional mortgages to ensure everyone has a chance of purchasing a home and building long-term wealth.
+It’s designed to help those who can’t meet the requirements of conventional mortgages to ensure everyone can purchase a home and build long-term wealth.

 Do you need some financial advice and mortgage tips to see which program is right for you?
 Reach out to us here at 7th Level today to see how our mortgage specialists can help you buy your dream house much sooner rather than later.